geoloniamaps/basic/README.md

-# Basic Style for Geolonia Map
+# Default Style for Geolonia

 This is a Mapbox GL JS based style for [Geolonia](https://geolonia.com/).